ScottHarrisonDev/solar-system/app/README.md

 2. Run `yarn install` from the project root, this will install all the dependencies for the project.
 3. Run `yarn build` from the project root, this will build the application for a production environment.
 4. Serve the build folder in your hosting platform of choice.

+## Tests
+Run `yarn run test:watch` from the project root to watch the tests in this project and run them when the code changes.